jkeohan/scatterplot-workshop/module-7-using-legend-to-filter-dataset.md

 Here is a breakdown of the steps we will perform to implement the filtering and redrawing of the scatterplot based on the users selected region:

-- Create a new variable called **activeLegend** to keep track of which legend is currently active.
+- Create a new variable called **activeLegend** to keep track of the active legend.
-- Add **.onclick** event to legendItems that will call a new function called **filterByRegion** and store the results in the **region** variable
-- Create the **filterByRegion** function that will return a new array of cities filtered by region
+- Add **.onclick** event to each legend item that passes the legend choice to  a new the **filterByRegion** function which will return a new array of cities filtered by region.
-- Create a new function called **legendTranstion** that will transition the opacity of the legend items to indicate which one is active
+- Create a new function called **legendTranstion** that will add some transition to the legends and provide a visual indication as to which region is active.
-- Call the **render** function passing it the newly filtered dataset.
-- Update the **render** function to transition the circles from their current to their new position.
+- Call and update the **render** function with the filtered dataset and transition the circles from their current to their new position.

 #### Adding onclick Event